 Grant’s Farm been open to the public for well over 60 years now.
 It’s changed a lot, but mostly for the better.
 The future of Grant’s Farm is up in the air as Gussie’s grown children debate how to run the Farm in modern times.
 But that’s a story for another time.

 History Lesson Over…Grant’s Farm Today

 Grant’s Farm has animal shows, a tram ride through the deer park, goats, camels and lamas to pet and of course, a barn full of Clydesdales.
 In the past couple years they added camel rides, parakeet feeding and a candy shop!
 You can also do a behind the scenes Clydesdale Tour or see the old Busch Manor House (for an extra charge).
-Farm is still sponsored by the brewery, so there’s a hospitality room for the adults to get two free beer samples–plus there’s usually a sample of something new at a pavilion by the eagles.
+Farm is still sponsored by the brewery, so there’s a hospitality room for the adults to get two free beer samples.

 Park entrance is free, but it’s $13 pay to park your car in the lot…pretty cheap if you think about it!
 If you’re into cycling, you can enter the park through my favorite bike trail: Grant’s Trail.
 There’s a free rack for parking your bicycles.
 Just don’t park at the National Historical Site next door–the park rangers will get you.

 It’s $6 to ride a camel (per person) and they can handle one adult and a kid, or two kids.
 You can take your own photos or they will sell one to you for $5.
 The regular camels are still there, so bring your camel quarters.
 And your camera.